 Enter data sufficiency analysis

-Similarly, data aggregations and transformations may be built in to the structure of the existing warehouse, in the form of stored procedures, that must be reverse engineered and replicated.
+Similarly, data aggregations and transformations may be built into the structure of the existing warehouse, in the form of stored procedures, that must be reverse-engineered and replicated.

 Trying to do this manually is an exercise in pain.

-It can run to many thousands of man hours and experience shows that this will still leave unidentified gaps in the process.
+It can run to many thousands of man-hours and experience shows that this will still leave unidentified gaps in the process.

 These gaps introduce risks into the development phase that may well mean redevelopment or a failure to deliver existing reports to key stakeholders.

-The difference of Manta tools
+The difference offered by Manta tools

 MANTA automates technical metadata discovery and lineage across a range of common database systems, ETL tools and reporting platforms presenting results in an intuitive GUI front end.

-In one case study MANTA was able to analyse and document a complex enterprise data warehouse environment – including data structures, SQL scripts and ETL processes – in days, saving thousands of man hours, reducing risk and ensuring that existing needs were catered for in the planned design.
+In one case study MANTA was able to analyse and document a complex enterprise data warehouse environment – including data structures, SQL scripts and ETL processes – in days, saving thousands of man-hours, reducing risk and ensuring that existing needs were catered for in the planned design.

 Talk to us to understand how using MANTA can help you